abienvenu/Kyela/README.md

 * Integration with personal agendas ?
 * Ability to restrict access to some admin buttons (edit choices, edit poll...) ?
 * Make a logo, a favicon
+* AJAX calls to avoid page reload when updating participation

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/bca46a72-4438-47e7-b629-4b9926e802a6/big.png)](https://insight.sensiolabs.com/projects/bca46a72-4438-47e7-b629-4b9926e802a6)